bkw777/NODE_DATAPAC/README.md

 ```

 RBOOT for Model 200, booting from Bank1
-If you want to get fancy, you could support both model 100 and model 200 at the same time on the same RAMPAC by putting a copy of RAM100.CO in Bank0 and a copy of RAM200.CO in Bank1, and modify RBOOT.DO for the 200 to read from Bank1 by just changing `OUT129` to `OUT133`.
+If you want to get fancy, you could support both model 100 and model 200 at the same time on the same RAMPAC by putting a copy of RAM100.CO in Bank0 and a copy of RAM200.CO in Bank1, and modify RBOOT.200 to read from bank1 instead of bank0 by just changing `OUT129` to `OUT133`.
 ```
 1 CLEAR0,59715:T=59715:E=61101:OUT133,2
 2 FORA=0TO15:N=INP(131):NEXT:FORA=TTOE